ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 This column will display the `placeholder` when `typeof` the value is not `"number"` (i.e. if the value is `null`, `undefined`, not present, or has a different runtime data type).
 Note that IEE 754 numbers like Infinity, NaN, and -0 are type `"number"` so will be displayed how each formatter converts them.
 This will preserve values like `"∞"`, `"NaN"` and `"-0"`.

+This column will trigger `invalidColumnConfiguration` on the table's validity state and will include flags in the column's validity state if its configuration can't be translated to a valid `DateTimeFormat` object.
+To provide better developer feedback about what's wrong with the configuration, the column could expose a public method like `createNumberFormat()` which would use the column's configuration to construct the formatter but allow any exceptions to be thrown.

 ##### Examples

 ```html